 Transportation in Jackson Lake State Park

 Located in the northeastern corner of Colorado, Jackson Lake State Park is close to Fort Collins, Denver, and Boulder.
-The park is near to Orchard, Colorado and is 13 miles north of Wiggins, Colorado, off of I-76.
-While the park is off the beaten path, the route is well signed and you can follow the paved County Road Y.5 into the park.
-The park has two entrance stations at the west and south gates of the park, with the main entrance bring at the west gate.
-These entrance stations are staffed on weekends from late April until Labor Day weekend and on some weekdays.
+The park is near to Orchard, Colorado, and is 13 miles north of Wiggins, Colorado, off of I-76.
+While the park is off the beaten path, the route is well signed, and you can follow the paved County Road Y-5 into the park.
+The park has two entrance stations at the west and south gates.
+The main entrance is at the west entrance.
+These entrance stations are staffed on weekends from late April through Labor Day weekend and on some weekdays.
 If you plan to arrive in the off-season or on a weekday, be prepared to pay with cash or check at the self-serve station located at the west entrance.
 Every vehicle entering the park must pay a fee in addition to the camping fees.

-Each campsite is permitted to have one vehicle and trailer parked onsite, but an additional vehicle or motorcycle is allowed if space permits.
-If you are towing a vehicle behind your motorhome, you are required to get a towed vehicle pass for this vehicle.
-This pass is free of charge and you obtain it by showing your camping permit or proof of reservation at the entrance station, park office, or visitor’s center.
-There is additional parking in the Pelican Campground and day use parking in the Cove Campground by the west swim beach.
+If you are towing a vehicle behind your motorhome, you are required to get a towed vehicle pass.
+The pass is free of charge, and you can obtain it by showing your camping permit or proof of reservation at the entrance station, park office, or Visitor Center.
+There is additional parking in the Pelican Campground and day-use parking in the Cove Campground by the west swim beach.

-Many of the roads throughout the park are unpaved, so drive with caution as you may encounter deep ruts on some roads.
-The dump station is easy to access from the main road, just beyond the West Entrance station.
+Many of the roads throughout the park are unpaved, so drive with caution as you may encounter deep ruts.
+Be especially alert in the winter as ice and snow may be thick.
+The dump station is easy to access from the main road, just beyond the west entry point.

 Campgrounds and parking in Jackson Lake State Park